danbrakeley/p4harmonize/README.md

 ## Important Updates

-- As of v0.5.0, bash will no longer be required to run p4harmonize on Windows!
+- As of v0.5.0, bash will no longer be required to run p4harmonize on Windows.

 ## Overview